JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_data.rst

   # or FleurinpData = DataFactory('fleur.fleurinp')

   F = FleurinpData(files=['path_to_inp.xml_file', <other files>])
-  #or
+  # or
   F = FleurinpData(files=['inp.xml', <other files>], node=<folder_data_pk>)

 If the ``node`` attribute is specified, AiiDA will try to get files from the :py:class:`~aiida.orm.FolderData` corresponding to the node.
-If not, it tries to find an ``inp.xml`` file using absolute path ``path_to_inp.xml_file``.
-The use of absolute paths will be deprecated in the future hence it is recommended to always use files attached to a database node.
+If not, it tries to find an ``inp.xml`` file using an absolute path ``path_to_inp.xml_file``.

-Be aware that the ``inp.xml`` file name has to be named 'inp.xml', i.e. no file names are changed, the files will be given with the provided names to Fleur (so far).
+Be aware that the ``inp.xml`` file name has to be named 'inp.xml', i.e. no file names are changed because the filenames will not be changed before submitting a Fleur Calculation.
-Also if you add an other inp.xml file the first one will be overwritten.
+If you add another inp.xml file the first one will be overwritten.

 Properties
 ----------

-    * ``inp_dict``: Returns the inp_dict (the representation of the inp.xml file) as it will or is stored in the database.
+    * :py:exc:`~aiida_fleur.data.fleurinp.FleurinpData.inp_dict`: Returns the
+      inp_dict (the representation of the inp.xml file) as it will or is stored in the database.

-    * ``files``: Returns a list of files, which were added to FleurinpData.
+    * :py:exc:`~aiida_fleur.data.fleurinp.FleurinpData.files`: Returns a list of files, which were added to FleurinpData.
 Note that all of these files will be copied to the folder where FLEUR will be run.

-    * ``_schema_file_path``: Returns the absolute path of the xml schema file used for the current inp.xml file.
+    .. * :py:exc:`~aiida_fleur.data.fleurinp.FleurinpData._schema_file_path`: Returns the absolute
+    ..   path of the xml schema file used for the current inp.xml file.

 .. note::
-  ``FleurinpData`` will first look in the ``aiida_fleur/fleur_schema/input/`` for matching Fleur xml schema files to the ``inp.xml`` files.
+  :py:class:`~aiida_fleur.data.fleurinp.FleurinpData` will first look in the ``aiida_fleur/fleur_schema/input/`` for matching Fleur xml schema files to the ``inp.xml`` files.
   If it does not find a match there, it will recursively search in your PYTHONPATH and the current directory.